hexijin/scientific-data-analysis/brians_notes.md

 # Brian's Notes

-## Part 1 &mdash; Notes for Scientific Data Analysis
+## Notes for Part 1, Scientific Data Analysis

 Mostly in the form of Jupyter notebooks for each chapter of Pasha: